robert-mcdermott/LLM-Image-Classification/README.md

-# LLMs for Image Classification
+# Exploring Image Classification with Multimodal LLMs

-Multimodal models bring computer vision to LLMs so they can both "see" images and have the language to describe the contents of the images.
-Since LLMs can perform general purpose NLP tasks such as sentiment analysis, named entity recognition, and other text classification tasks, I wondered if vision enabled LLMs could also could replace traditional image classification methods.
+Multimodal Large Language Models (LLMs) models bring computer vision to LLMs so they can both "see" images and have the language to describe the contents of the images.

+Given that LLMs are adept at handling a variety of general-purpose NLP tasks like sentiment analysis, named entity recognition, and text classification, it's interesting to consider whether these vision-enabled LLMs could supplant traditional image classification methods.

-Multimodal LLMs can understand the context of an image in relation to natural language descriptions.
-This is more advanced than traditional methods that classify images based solely on visual features.
-Combined with their ability to perform zero-shot learning they can potentially classify images into categories they have never seen during training, as long as they understand the category's description.
-Traditional models require training data for each specific category they need to recognize.
+The key advantage of multimodal LLMs lies in their ability to contextualize images with corresponding natural language descriptions and transfer learning.
+This approach is more advanced than traditional image classification methods, which primarily rely on analyzing visual features.
+Furthermore, the inherent capability of these models for zero-shot learning allows them to potentially categorize images into previously unseen classes, based on their understanding the image context.
+This stands in contrast to conventional models, which necessitate specific training data for each category they are expected to identify.

-This short weekend project was an attempt explore this possibly, learn something, and of course have some fun.
-All of the data, code and model definition files used are contained in this repository.
+This weekend project was an exploration into this possibility, with the dual objectives of learning and of course having fun.
+This repository includes all of the data, code and model definition files used for this project.

 ## LLaVA Multimodal Model